mgreenw/JumboSmash/src/deploy/README.md

 ### Docker Image Tagging Convention
 * TODO - We need a standard way of cutting releases and mapping those to docker images either by commits or something.

+### Getting Started Locally

+This will be the best steps for getting the full production stack up and deployed as closely as possible to the production deployment

+* Install docker locally
+* `docker swarm init`
+* `docker stack deploy --with-registry-auth  -c dev.yml pg`